 In June 2010, New York City became the first member of the World Health Organization’s Global Network of Age-Friendly Cities.
 The Network aims to help cities create urban environments that allow older people to remain active and healthy participants in society.
 The Head of the World Health Organization presented Mayor Bloomberg with a Certificate of New York’s membership in the Global Network on June 29, 2010.

-In Spring 2011, the City and the New York Academy of Medicine issued a Progress Report on Age-Friendly Initiatives.
+In October 2013, the City and the New York Academy of Medicine issued its most recent Progress Report on Age-Friendly Initiatives.
+An earlier Progress Report was released in June 2010.